Skip to content

 Following Log Files on Disk

 Some containers do not write logs to sysout or syserr.
 Many folks have asked if Dozzle can also show logs that are written to files.
-Unfortunately, files in containers are not accessible to other containers and so Dozzle wouldn't have a way to access these files.
-Dozzle can only access logs written to sysout or syserr which is the same functionality as docker logs command.
+Unfortunately, files in containers are not accessible to other containers, so Dozzle wouldn't have a way to access these files.
+Dozzle can only access logs written to sysout or syserr, which is the same functionality as the docker logs command.

 However, there are workarounds to be able to still access files using mounts.